Sign in

 2. Cost-Effectiveness

-Generally, truck-mounted rigs are less expensive than their crawler counterparts, making them a viable choice for budget-conscious projects.
+Generally, truck-mounted rigs are less expensive than crawler counterparts, making them a viable choice for budget-conscious projects.

 3. Easier Transportation